graninas/Hydra/README.md

 With the framework, you can create complex applications that have a good maintainability, testability, simplicity, that have a good structure and are easy to read and change.
 The key principles in the framework:

 - Layered architecture
-- Separation of Business Logic, Runtime and Implementation
+- Separation of Subsystem Interfaces, Business Logic, Runtime and Implementation
 - Convenient and simple to use eDSLs for Business Logic
 - Layered structure of business application: State, Domain, Business Logic